uxiyon/pianochords/README.md

 ### Stream input

-You may want to prepare many chords in text file and draw them in one shot.
+You may want to prepare many chords in a text file and draw them in one shot.
 The `-s` (`--stream`) option allows you to read chords from a file and draw one chord per row.

 A row must be of the form `chord;chordname` e.g: `C E G B;Cmaj7`.